-Ferrari is the only team with over 200 victories, over 200 pole positions and over 200 fastest laps.
-No team has won more Constructors' titles than Ferrari’s sixteen.
-No other team has seen fifteen of its drivers crowned World Champion.
+When it comes to records, Ferrari is unmatched.
+The Italian outfit is the only team with over 200 victories, over 200 pole positions and over 200 fastest laps.
+No team has won more Constructors' titles than Ferrari’s 16.
+No other team has seen 15 of its drivers crowned World Champion.

 Ferrari’s first Grand Prix win came at Silverstone, in the British Grand Prix of 1951 the Argentine driver Froilan Gonzalez, 'The Pampas Bull', took victory.
 Other legends have included Albert Ascari, who won Ferrari's first World Championships in 1952 and 1953; the peerless Fangio carried on the tradition in 1956; and the iconic Gilles Villeneuve, who won six times for the Scuderia between 1978 and 1981 and gave his life in a Ferrari in 1982.

 However their record combined cannot match the legendary Michael Schumacher.
 When the German joined the team in 1996, they had barely scored a dozen wins in a decade.
 By the time Schumacher took his sabbatical from the sport at the end of the 2006 season, he had claimed five titles driving for the Scuderia and 72 of his record 91 victories came during his Maranello years.

 Ferrari’s most recent world champion driver, Kimi Räikkönen, won the title for the Scuderia in 2007.
 The team also won the Constructors Championship that year and in 2008, but Felipe Massa was cruelly denied his title by a single point gained by Lewis Hamilton on the last corner of the last lap of the last race of the season.